Limbo779/My-CP-Journey/README.md

 I have Solved two problem in 800 rating level

-I have not attended any contest so far
+I have one attended any contest so far and update its progress soon

-my current ratting : unrated
+my current ratting : 374

 ### 2.)
 Atcoder

 I have attended one contest so far

-my current ratting : unrated
+my current ratting : 8 - 16 Kyu

 ### 3.)
 Project Euler